Department of Social Services (Australia)

 The head office of the department is located in the Australian Capital Territory suburb of Greenway.

 History

 The department was formed by way of an Administrative Arrangements Order issued on 18 September 2013 and replaced the majority of the functions previously performed by the former Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA); with the exception of Office of Indigenous Policy Coordination, that was transferred to the Department of the Prime Minister and Cabinet.

+On 13 May 2025, the National Disability Insurance Scheme and Foundational Supports were transferred from the department to the newly renamed Department of Health, Disability and Ageing, and housing, rental and homelessness policy were transferred from the department to the Treasury.

 Operational activities

-In an Administrative Arrangements Order made on 18 September 2013, the functions of the department were broadly classified into the following matters:
+In an Administrative Arrangements Order made on 13 May 2025, the functions of the department were broadly classified into the following matters: